Shoshone Point Trail

 The Shoshone Point Trail is a fantastic less travelled easy hike to gain some much-needed solitude from the crowds of Hermits Rest and Grand Canyon Village.
 A mostly flat route leads you out to a magnificent viewpoint that you will most likely be sharing with under a dozen people!

 Get a weekly dose of discounts and inspiration for adventure lovers

-To begin the hike, start in the parking lot and walk around the locked gate.
+To begin the Shoshone Point hike, start in the parking lot and walk around the locked gate.
 Though this entire hike is on a double track dirt road, the views are well worth it!
 You will continue along this rather dull, flat road for just over a mile.

 From the end of the trail you will be granted amazing views down through the canyon.
-Continuing all the way out onto the point (obvious from the large picnicking area) will practically give you full 360-degree panoramic views!
+Continuing all the way out onto the point (obvious from the large picnicking area) will practically give you 360-degree panoramic views!
 The point is truly a point, simply a white rock jutting out as bare as a diving board.

 Here your next task will be to relax and take in the stunning scenery.
 Hopefully you brought a snack and a tasty beverage to help you unwind and admire.